Examining the key policy

 When a key policy consists of or includes the default key policy, the key policy allows IAM administrators in the account to use IAM policies to control access to the KMS key.
 Also, if the key policy gives another Amazon Web Services account permission to use the KMS key, the IAM administrators in the external account can use IAM policies to delegate those permissions.
 To determine the complete list of principals that can access the KMS key, examine the IAM policies.

 Do not set the Principal to an asterisk (*) in any key policy statement that allows permissions unless you use conditions to limit the key policy.
 An asterisk gives every identity in every Amazon Web Services account permission to use the KMS key, unless another policy statement explicitly denies it.
-Users in other Amazon Web Services accounts just need corresponding IAM permissions in their own accounts to use the KMS key.
+Users in other Amazon Web Services accounts can use your KMS key whenever they have corresponding permissions in their own account.

 The following examples use the policy statements found in the default key policy to demonstrate how to do this.